Chapter 40: Barrels out of Bound

 Bella regarded the group of dwarves she had gathered.
 They were all together again.

-She led them all to the store room where the elves thankfully still slept in an alcohol induced slumber.
+She led them all to the store room where the elves thankfully still slept in an alcohol induced slumber, and on the way they asked innumerable questions.

 'Where are we going, Mr Baggins?'